heyallan/aoc/README.md

 **Plan:**
 - similar routine but little variation
-- final value is still a number so same math still applies
+- final value is still a number so the same math still applies
 - text numbers exist only within input
 - replace text numbers with digits
-- and continue using the rest of the same routine
+- and continue using the same routine
+- some text numbers overlap each other, that's the only complexity, hence can't do replace-all, will have to check which number appears first and give it priority (annoying but feasible)

 ## Challenge: Day 3